How is acute myeloid leukemia diagnosed?

 Imaging tests for acute myeloid leukemia

 Imaging tests use x-rays, sound waves, magnetic fields, or radioactive particles to create pictures of the inside of the body.
-Leukemia does not usually form visible tumors, so imaging tests are of limited value.
-There are several imaging tests that might be done in people with AML, but they are done more often to look for infections or other problems, rather than to look for the leukemia itself.
-In some cases imaging tests may be done to help determine the extent of the disease, if it is thought it may have spread beyond the bone marrow and blood.
+Leukemia doesn’t usually form tumors, so imaging tests are not often helpful in making the diagnosis.
+When imaging tests are done in people with AML, it is most often to look for infections or other problems, rather than to look for the leukemia itself.
+In a few cases, imaging tests may be done to help determine the extent of the disease, if it is thought it may have spread beyond the bone marrow and blood.

 Routine chest x-rays may be done if a lung infection is suspected.